samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 cd <project name>
 ```

-We are going to use `x new web DropletApp` as a command to create a blank ServiceStack application.
-Run this in your newly cloned repository folder.
+We are going to use `x new web` as a command to create a blank ServiceStack application.
+Run this in your newly cloned repository folder, the project name will be derived from the repository directory name.
+> If you create the project in a new directory before hand and want to name it, use `x new web <project name>`.

 The `x new` command gives us a working ServiceStack project from a template, `x mix` allows us to add additional templated files that work with templated ServiceStack projects.